 Due on sale clauses are a stable part of the mortgage loan process.
 Delsack, who helped rewrite Fanny Mae’s loan documents years ago, said the clause is used because the lender has a lien on the house as collateral for repayment of the mortgage loan.

 “To protect themselves from losing the collateral, the bank will require the loan paid off at closing,” he said.

 Without this clause, the mortgage loan would be unsecured.

 “The house is the largest asset a borrower has, so the bank does not want the seller to sell the collateral out from under them,” Delsack said.

-Besides older mortgages, there are a few exceptions for when the due on sale clause is not required.
+Besides older mortgages, there are a few instances for when the due on sale clause is not required when selling the home.

 Steven Weisman, a lawyer and a scam and identity theft expert, said the only time this clause is absent is with FHA loans and VA loans.
 He said these two types of mortgages typically permit assumptions of the mortgage.

 “An assumption of the mortgage cannot be done generally unless the lending bank agrees and in accordance with the terms that the lending bank requires including approval of the new buyer,” Weisman said.